A more youthful, inviting smile with lip lift surgery in Scottsdale

 How much does a lift lip cost?

 The cost of your lip lift will vary, depending upon the complexity of your specific surgery, as well as whether you are having any other facial procedures.
+But it usually ranges between $6,000 - $9,000.
 During your consultation, Dr. Starkman will evaluate the appropriateness of a lip lift for you based on all of your facial features.
 He will then create your personalized surgery plan and be able to discuss cost estimates and payment options.

 Why shouldn't I just use a dermal filler?